 TERMINATION BY DEATH OF RESIDENT.
 Unless sooner terminated by its own provisions, the Resident Contract shall terminate at death of resident, whereupon all obligations of Acts under the Resident Contract, other than those relating to the removal of resident's personal property, shall cease.
-At the death of resident, resident shall have no further rights in the living accommodation, and Acts shall have immediate access to the living accommodation.
-The removal of any personal effects of resident in the living accommodation or from storage shall be the responsibility of resident's executor, administrator, or legal representative, or of other persons entitled by law to receive them.
+At the death of resident, resident shall have no further rights in the living accommodation, and Acts shall have immediate access to the living accommodation or from storage shall be the responsibility of resident's executor, administrator, or legal representative, or of other persons entitled by law to receive them.
 Acts will hold such personal effects for a period not to exceed thirty (30) days, but Acts is not responsible for loss or damage to personal property in its possession.
 At the death of resident, all entrance fee refunds, excess monthly rate payments (prorated daily to the date of surrender), and any other funds deposited with Acts under the Resident Contract shall be refunded in accordance with Section 14 of the Resident Contract.